Finding the Best Places to Retire Since 2006!

 Political Leanings: Very conservative

-Notes: The town's population triples during spring and summer months.
+Notes: Destin's population triples during spring and summer months.
 Some of this is due to Destin being a popular Spring Break destination.
 Racial diversity is minimal.
 The higher crime rates are generally found in the tourist areas.
-Hurricane Michael struck the Florida Panhandle in 2018 but spared Destin.
+The city has grown by 9% in the last decade.

 Is Florida Considered Tax Friendly for Retirement?
 Yes